stwalez/K_codes/README.md

-# K_codes
+# Four_codes

-Trying to automate stuffs while at K
+Automating stuffs to make work easier while at a Big4 firm